sequenceiq/slider/src/site/markdown/manpage.md

 Example:

-    --appconf hdfs://namenode/users/hoya/conf/hbase-template
+    --appconf hdfs://namenode/users/slider/conf/hbase-template
     --appconf file://users/accumulo/conf/template

 ##### `--apphome localpath`

 A path to the home dir of a pre-installed application.
-If set when a Hoya cluster is created, the cluster will run with the binaries pre-installed on the nodes at this location
+If set when a Slider cluster is created, the cluster will run with the binaries pre-installed on the nodes at this location